 We’ve mastered the chocolate brownie world.
-My brownies recipe is perfected, untouchable, and cherished.
+My homemade brownies recipe is perfected, untouchable, and cherished.
 But we haven’t entered the white chocolate brownie world.
 A fudge brownie’s not-so-innocent twin.
 And by the end of this post, we will have conquered it.

 But wait, isn’t a white chocolate brownie… a blondie?
 No, not at all.
 Blondies aren’t made with white chocolate as the base.
 So today… you’re in for something completely different.

 Making white chocolate brownies is no different from whipping up a batch of regular chocolate brownies.
 It’s still very much a scientific project– and delicious one, at that.
 Only a few basic ingredients, carefully chosen, to create the best possible structure, texture, and flavor.
 With only 7 ingredients, quality and ratios are imperative.
 If you want a white chocolate brownie that tastes good, use ingredients that taste good.
 And, like any science project, don’t stray from the recommended measurements.